-Personal data at Asseco Data Systems S.A. is processed on the basis of applicable laws, in particular those of the European Parliament and of the Council (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter: “GDPR”) and the Polish Data Protection Act of 10 May 2018 (hereinafter: “Act”).
+Personal data at Asseco Data Systems S.A. is processed on the basis of applicable laws, in particular the European Parliament and the Council (EU) 2016/679 of April 27, 2016 on the protection of natural persons with regard to the processing of personal data and on the free flow of such data and repealing Directive 95/46/EC (hereinafter: "RODO") and the Law of May 10, 2018 on the Protection of Personal Data (hereinafter: "the Law").

-- Personal Data processed within the company for various purposes related to its business operations shall be administered by Asseco Data Systems S.A. with the seat in Gdańsk, 11 Jana z Kolna Street, 80 - 864 Gdańsk, entered into the Register of Entrepreneurs of the National Court Register under KRS number 0000421310, kept by the District Court for Gdańsk -Północ in Gdańsk, VIII Commercial Division of the National Court Register, NIP (Tax ID) 517-03594-58, REGON (Statistical number): 180853177, whose share capital amounts to PLN 120,002,940.00 (fully paid up);
+- The administrator of the Personal Data processed in the company for various purposes related to the company's business activities is Asseco Data Systems S.A., seated in Gdańsk, ul.
+Jana z Kolna 11, 80 - 864 Gdańsk, entered in the Register of Entrepreneurs of the National Court Register under the number KRS 0000421310, kept by the District Court of Gdańsk - North in Gdańsk, VII Commercial Department of the National Court Register, NIP 517-03594-58, REGON 180853177, whose share capital amounts to PLN 120,002,940.00 (paid in full);

 - You can contact us:

-- by post (traditional mail), writing to the address indicated above;
+- by letter (snail mail), writing to the address indicated above,

 - Data Protection Officer